olegp/mcms/pages/index.md

 #### List of Pages

-It is possible to get a list of all the pages on the site via the `{{ascending}}` array.
+It is possible to get a list of all the pages on the site via the `{{#ascending}}` array.
 For example, this renders a bunch of links to all the pages:

-    {{ascending}} <a href="{{link}}">{{title}}</a> {{/ascending}}
+    {{#ascending}} <a href="{{link}}">{{title}}</a> {{/ascending}}

 The pages above are listed in an ascending lexicographic order.
-To get them in reverse use `{{descending}}`.
+To get them in reverse use `{{#descending}}`.
 If you have a list of blog posts which you would like to list in reverse chronological order, you can add an additional prefix used for sorting to the file name, e.g. `20101010|First post!.md` and use descending order to display a list of posts in reverse chronological order.
 Everything up to and including the `|` separator is used for sorting, but ignored when constructing page titles.

 #### Custom Error Pages